Last updated on October 4th, 2022

-If you already have an existing solar PV array (a number of solar panels connected together), it should be relatively simple to add a solar battery into the mix.
-But if you have neither panels nor a battery, the two systems can be installed together to make your home run entirely on renewable energy.
+If you already have an existing solar PV array (several solar panels connected together), adding a solar battery into the mix should be relatively straightforward.
+But if you have neither panels nor a battery, the two systems can be installed together.

 Solar battery storage system cost